ComPHPPuebla/easy-forms/README.md

 * Validation
 * Translation

-However both packages require several dependencies, even for the simplest case (internationalization, validation, and event dispatching packages for instance).
+However both packages have several dependencies, even for the simplest case (internationalization, validation, and event dispatching packages for instance).
 For form rendering both packages need to use translation components.

 This package is intended to be used as a glue for the packages that provide the above mentioned functionality.

-Initially this package provides form rendering with [Twig][3], validation with [Zend input filter][4], CSRF tokens with [Symfony Security CSRF][5], captchas with [Zend Captcha][6].
+This package provides, initially, form rendering with [Twig][3], validation with [Zend input filter][4], CSRF tokens with [Symfony Security CSRF][5], captchas with [Zend Captcha][6].

-All these dependencies are *optional* and more adapters can be added to provide the same functionality with another packages.
+All these dependencies are *optional* and more adapters can be added to provide the same functionality with other packages.

 If you are already using a form component as part of its corresponding framework, you probably will not find this package very useful.
-This package is intended to be used when you need a light integration and you don't need or want to install more packages than you already have or need.
+This package is intended to be used when you need a light integration and you don't need or want to install more packages than you already have.

 ## Creating forms

 One of the goals of this package is separating the functionality to process the form in the backend from the rendering which is a frontend concern.

-When you create a form you only need to know the elements names, and its type, in order to know how to retrieve its values and whether an element can have multiple values or not.
-Other HTML attributes like classes, IDS or the label for an element should not be defined in the element itself, all those values should be specified when the form is rendered, because that is a presentation concern.
+When you create a form you only need to know the elements names, and its types, in order to know how to retrieve its values and whether an element can have multiple values or not.
+Other HTML attributes like classes, IDS or the element's labels should not be defined in the element itself, all those values should be specified when the form is rendered, because that is a presentation concern.

 The simplest way to create a form is inheriting from `EasyForms\Form` and add elements to it in the